-Business & Commercial Services:
+Business & Commercial Services

-The structure you need depends on the type of business you run, who is involved, the income and assets held in the business and how much money you want to spend.
-A structure can change as you grow, however there can be costs and tax implications.
-A discussion with one of our team can help you to assess the difference and if required, help you to restructure.
+The structure you need depends on the type of business you run, who is involved, the income and assets held in the business and your budget.
+A structure can change as you grow, however, there can be tax and cost implications.
+A discussion with us can help you assess the difference and if required, help you to restructure.

 Buying a business

-Our lawyers regularly assist our clients to buy businesses.
+We regularly assist clients in the purchase of businesses.
 You might buy a business once or twice in your lifetime.
-Our lawyers will guide you throughout the process, so you can hit the ground running.
-By engaging in proper preparation and comprehensive due diligence, we can ensure that the entire business is transferred to you, identify the risks and make sure you are not inheriting the debt of the previous owner.
+We guide you through the process, conduct thorough preparation and comprehensive due diligence to ensure the entire business is transferred to you, identify the risks and ensure you are not inheriting the debt of the previous owner.

 Selling a business

 Customer complaints are a fact of business.
 Understanding your obligations under Australian consumer law, particularly in relation to advertising, is important and can help you to avoid customer complaints.
-Our legal team will review your advertisements and your social media accounts to make sure you are compliant with current trades practices law.
+Our legal team will review your advertisements and your social media accounts to make sure you are compliant with current trade practices law.